wultra/powerauth-crypto/powerauth-docs/source/tutorial/mobile-api.md

 ### Verify signatures

 This sample `@Controller` implementation illustrates how to use `PowerAuthAuthenticationProvider` to verify that the request signature matches what is expected - in this case, to achieve the authenticated session.
 In case the authentication is not successful, controller raises the `PowerAuthAuthenticationException` that is handled alongside other application exceptions, for example via `@ControllerAdvice`.

+_Note: Controllers that establish a session must not be on a context that is protected by Spring Security (for example "/secured/", in our example), otherwise context could never be reached and session will never be established._

 ```java
 @Controller